Astro-Otter-Space/demo-nodejs-mercure/README.md

 ## Project use

 ### Front
-Open your web-browser and go to `https://localhost:8081/` (or other if you have changed parameters)
+Open your web-browser, go first to `https://localhost:8080/`.
+If you see `Hello Mercure API` go to `https://localhost:8081/` (or other if you have changed parameters)

 ### API Routes
 Check swagger at `https://<host-api>:<port>/api-docs/` (default https://localhost:8080/api-docs/)